Kondo phase diagram of quark matter: Introduction

-{\it Introduction.---}The Kondo effect originally refers to the increasing behavior of the resistance of a metal containing magnetic impurities with decreasing temperature and is now understood as resulting from the enhanced non-Abelian (spin-exchange) interaction between the conducting electron and the impurity as first revealed by J. Kondo~\cite{Kondo:1964}.
-The Kondo effect occurs for any small coupling, and leads to formation of the ``Kondo cloud" -- a composite state made of conducting electrons and the impurity~\cite{Hewson,Yosida,Yamada}.
-The concept behind the Kondo effect has been recognized as one of the most important ones in modern physics and can be universally applied to various systems from metals to artificial materials such as quantum dots and quantum devices~\cite{Goldhaber-Gordon:1998,Cronenwett:1998,Wiel:2000,Jeong:2001,Park:2002,Hur:2015,Balatsky:2006}.
-The essence for the Kondo effect to occur is compactly summarized by the following four ingredients~\cite{Hewson,Yosida,Yamada}: (i) heavy impurities, (ii) Fermi surface (degeneracy) of fermions, (iii) quantum fluctuations (loop effect), and (iv) non-Abelian interaction.
+The Kondo effect constitutes one of the most fundamental concepts in quantum physics.
+It originally refers to the increasing behavior of the resistance of a metal containing magnetic impurities with decreasing temperature and is now understood as resulting from the enhanced non-Abelian (spin-exchange) interaction between the conducting electron and the impurity as first revealed by J. Kondo~\cite{Kondo:1964}.
+The Kondo effect occurs for any small coupling, and leads to formation of the ``Kondo cloud" -- a composite state made of conducting electrons and the impurity as the ground state~\cite{Hewson,Yosida,Yamada}.
+The concept behind the Kondo effect can be universally applied to various systems from metals to artificial materials such as quantum dots, quantum devices~\cite{Goldhaber-Gordon:1998,Cronenwett:1998,Wiel:2000,Jeong:2001,Park:2002,Hur:2015,Balatsky:2006} and ultracold atomic gases~\cite{PhysRevLett.111.135301}.
+Moreover, it has been recently recognized~\cite{Yasui:2013xr,Hattori:2015hka,Ozaki:2015sya} that a quark matter containing heavy (charm and bottom) quarks as impurities satisfies the necessary conditions for the Kondo effect to occur~\cite{Hewson,Yosida,Yamada}~\footnote{In addition to the existence of heavy impurities, three conditions are necessary: Fermi surface of light fermions, non-Abelian interactions between a light fermion and an heavy impurity, and quantum effects corresponding to higher loops in the perturbative analysis.}, and exhibits what we call the QCD Kondo effect.
+The QCD Kondo effect would affect various properties of the quark matter through the changes of thermodynamic properties (e.g. heat capacity, susceptibility) as well as of transport properties (e.g. electric/color-electric conductivity).